Chironomoidea: Ecology

 Chironomoidea show a range of habitats and diets.
 Using the family Chironomidae as an example, larvae occur most commonly in aquatic vegetation and benthic debris, but also in sand covered in fine organic material, pools on granite outcrops, wood snags, muddy lake beds and hygropetric seepages.
 Pupae may occur near the surface of water, in submerged substrata or amongst benthic debris.
 Larvae may feed on deposits of organic detritus (gathering collectors), filter diatoms and fine particles of detritus from the water column (filtering collectors), chew or bore into live or dead plant matter (shredders), scrape algae, bacteria and diatoms from surfaces (scrapers) or prey on other invertebrates (predators).

 Adults generally feed on sugar-rich substances such as nectar.
 Adult females of the families Ceratopogonidae and Simuliidae also feed on blood and can transmit diseases.

 Phylogeny

 The phylogeny of the Chironomoidea is disputed.
-Analyses of the male genital tract, ribosomal RNA and transcriptome have showed that the superfamily is not monophyletic.
+Analyses of the male genital tract, ribosomal RNA and transcriptome have shown that the superfamily is not monophyletic.